HERA-Team/hera-images/DEMO.md

   hera-test-rtp hera-bootup.sh --server
 ```

-And an RTP client that will tell the servers what to do:
+And an RTP client that will tell the servers what to do.
+For simplicity we also have it
+host the raw data by aliasing it to the Librarian’s data directory:

 ```
 sudo docker run -d --net hera --name rtpclient -h rtpclient \
   -e HERA_DB_PASSWORD=$DB_PASSWORD \
-  -v $DATA/raw:/data \
+  -v $DATA/librarian:/data \
   hera-test-rtp hera-bootup.sh --client
 ```